How To Clean Whirlpool Dishwasher? (Simple Ways)

 - Do not wash clothes while wearing rubber gloves.
 Rubber gloves trap heat and make it harder to remove stains.

 - When running low on detergent, add 1/2 teaspoon per gallon of cold tap water instead of liquid detergent.
 Colder temperatures slow down chemical reactions and reduce foaming.

 - To avoid scratching the finish on your appliance, never rub it with abrasive material.
 Instead, gently wipe it with soft cloths.

 - Many models recommend setting the temperature to high-heat mode during the initial wash cycle.
 Then lower the temperature after about 20 minutes. • For best results, follow manufacturer instructions regarding temperature settings.

-- Make sure there is adequate ventilation near the top of the unit where steam builds up.
+- Ensure adequate ventilation is near the top of the unit where steam builds up.
 The venting system helps cool the interior of the machine.

 When should you clean the filter in a Whirlpool dishwasher?

 When the filter becomes clogged, it should be cleaned to prevent water from leaking into the machine.